The character sheet for Cytus II.

 - Famous Last Words: "...Haha...
 Your singing...sucks..."

 - Genre Motif: Indie Rock as Cherry.
-Crystal PuNK has more metal songs.
+Crystal PuNK adds metal to the mix.

 - Heroic Sacrifice: She puts herself into the drone's line of fire to destroy the entire network of drones attacking her and her friends.
 The bullet proves to be fatal.